Ethanrts/Collude-Hackathon/README.md

 ## Challenges

 The project faced many setbacks and shortcomings during the allotted 24 hours; we quickly figured out that we hardly knew a thing about building or connecting the front and back ends of the app.
-Despite that, we spent the first half day understanding and slowly working through the basics of the firestore API, our login system, and coding a dynamic display for the list screen.
+Despite that, we spent the first half day understanding and slowly working through the basics of the firestore API, databases, our login system, and coding a dynamic display for the list screen.